google-home/smarthome-traits/README.md

 * Questions?
 [Stack Overflow](https://stackoverflow.com/questions/tagged/google-smart-home)

-*  If you have found an error in this codelab, please file an issue on [GitHub](https://github.com/googlecodelabs/smarthome-traits/issues)
+*  If you have found an error in this codelab, please file an issue on dddd [GitHub](https://github.com/googlecodelabs/smarthome-traits/issues)

 ## License